petyaracz/RaczLukacs2024/Readme.md

 decline.

 Responses to very familiar words constitute a threshold on response times (responses to these are very fast).
-This is an effect that a linear model has a harder time capturing.
-Overall, people respond to familar words faster, and this is by far the largest effect in our data, over one second.
+Overall, people respond to familiar words faster.

 Lexical decision data will have inherent structural properties that make it hard to analyze.
 Older people have larger vocabularies, on average.
 People with larger vocabularies will provide more “yes” responses, and, by proxy, response times.
 In a convenience sample, the 18-30 range will be most likely university students and so highly educated.
-The additive model is difficult to interpret, while the linear model, used to shed light on the directionality and interaction of the effects, might be broadly underfit.

 Still, to our knowledge, ours is one in a limited set of examples that investigate the joint effect of vocabulary size and age in lexical